Monday, December 22, 2008

 The special guest speaker, Dennis Fritz, took the microphone and told his harrowing story of having spent 12 long, nightmarish years in an Oklahoma penitentiary for being falsely convicted of 1st Degree Capital Murder.
 The viewing audience was overwhelmed by his detailed description of the sheer madness that he and his family suffered through.
 Mr. Fritz has now become the leading speaker in the nation on wrongful convictions.
 His easy-going and mild-manner personality, conveyed the horrendous amounts of injustice from being in a nightmare out of hell.

-Journey Toward Justice while visiting with each and every attendee in the group.
+Following a thunderous round of applause, Mr. Fritz autographed copies of his book, Journey Toward Justice while visiting with each and every attendee in the group.
 Dennis Fritz and John Grisham travel around the country doing fundraisers for several Innocence Projects throughout the U.S. Dennis is one of the two main characters in Johns 1st non-fiction book, The Innocent Man.
 Dennis always says, "that it is such a great pleasure and honor to share his story, to bring about a much-needed greater awareness as to the impact of false convictions.

 CLICK HERE FOR PHOTOS